doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 : Indicates download songs from Soundcloud and exit

 **-d 'music_directory'**
-: Specifies the music directory to use for downloaded album cover art (without this option -D will use the `music_directory` setting in `~/.config/mpd/mpd.conf`
+: Specifies the music directory to use for downloaded album cover art (without this option -D will use the `MUSIC_DIR` setting in `~/.config/musicplayerplus/config`

 **-F**
 : Indicates convert all WAV format files in the music library to MP3 format files and exit.
 A subsequent 'mpplus -I' import will be necessary to import these newly converted music files.